incense burning next to a rock and a stack of tarot cards

 Women love the Law of Attraction, and incidentally, it is one of the more obvious New Age Movement practices in the Church.
 This idea became mainstreamed by the book, The Secret.
 Explained simply, the Law of Attraction teaches that like attracts like.
 So, if you have bad things in your life, then it is your fault because your stinkin’ thinkin’ brought bad things.
 In contrast, positive thinking brings good things to you.

 The most popular practical step to help people attract what they want is to make vision boards.
 It looks a bit like a fifth-grade presentation made on a cardboard project display board.
-Picture an gymnasium filled with projects for the annual science fair, and you’ll understand what I mean.
+Picture a gymnasium filled with projects for the annual science fair, and you’ll understand what I mean.
 People, often women, put pictures, words, drawings, and whatnot on these vision boards and place them somewhere they will be viewed easily and often.
 This way, the more they see the things they want, the more they can envision them being reality.

 It isn’t surprising how the New Age Movement arrived at thinking people are divine.
 I mean, imagine truly believing your thoughts can change the world around you.
 Frankly, given the unpleasantness my wicked heart is capable of conjuring, I am glad thoughts can’t control the world around me.
 That would be a frightening prospect.
 It’s also unbiblical.